Don Lemon Calls Donald Trump’s Claims About Obama Campaign A ‘Flat-Out Lie’

 The act in question referred to by both Trump in his social media rant yesterday and Lemon during last night’s segment were civil reporting violations made by the Obama campaign in 2008, which, after being uncovered by a 2012 audit by the Federal Elections Commission, resulted in the campaign being slapped with a $375,000 fine.

-President Trump referred to this mishap in an attempt to downplay Cohen’s crimes, which he said were a “simple private transaction” that should result in a civil case similar to Obama’s.
+President Trump referred to this mishap in an attempt to downplay Cohen’s crime, which he said was a “simple private transaction” that should result in a civil case similar to Obama’s.

 “Democrats can’t find a Smocking Gun tying the Trump campaign to Russia after James Comey’s testimony.
 No Smocking Gun…No Collusion.” @FoxNews That’s because there was NO COLLUSION.
 So now the Dems go to a simple private transaction, wrongly call it a campaign contribution,…